Skip to content

 png

-Now we give the beam projector the pointing and compactness information and generate visibilities and \(m\)-modes as before.
+Now we give the beam projector the same pointing and compactness information and generate visibilities and \(m\)-modes as before.

 pnt_beam_vis_proj = PowerBeamVisProjector(